bjjb/redis_ha/README.md

 RedisHA
 =======

+RedisHA includes:

-A redis client that runs commands on multiple servers in parallel without blocking if one of them is down.
++ A redis client that runs commands on multiple servers in parallel and handles failure gracefully

++ A few highly available data structures / CRDTS (counter, set, hashmap)

 ### Rationale